Thuynh808/HA-WebTrack/README.md

    ```bash
    ./initial-setup.sh
    ```
-   **This script prepares our ansible environment by setting up necessary ansible user, host configurations, ssh-keys and repositories.** <br><br>
+   **This script prepares our ansible environment:**
+   - Configure /etc/hosts file for all nodes
+   - Setup ftp server on control node as repository
+   - Add repo to all nodes
+   - Ensure python is installed on nodes
+   - Create ansible user with password: *password*
+   - Give ansible user sudo permissions
+   - Copy ansible user public key to all nodes
+   - Use rhel-system-roles-timesync to synchronize all nodes
+   <br><br>

 > **Note:** Before installing components, add your slack webhook url for alertmanager to send alerts
 6. **Edit alertmanager config file:** <br><br>